tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/time-series-insights-reference-Query-Syntax.md

 ## Clauses

 **Search span clause** is used to filter built-in Timestamp property of event to a given interval.
-Start of interval is inclusive, end of interval is exclusive.
+Start of the interval is inclusive.
+End of the interval is exclusive.

 JSON example:
 ```json